TillMacher/apscale_gui/README.md

 ## Tutorial
 ### Creating a new project
-Create a new folder (e.g. on your desktop) and name it for example: 'My_new_project'.
+Create a new folder (e.g. on your desktop) and name it for example: 'APSCALE_projects'.

 Now run the APSCALE GUI with:

 `python -m apscale_gui`

 You will be asked to select an output directory.

-Select the folder you just created.
+Select the folder you just created ('APSCALE_projects').

-Now create a project using the GUI by typing the name of a new project.
+Now create a new project using the GUI by typing your desired name of the project (e.g. My_new_project').
+A new folder in your output directory will be created.

-Already existing project folders can be loaded from here.
+Already existing project folders can be loaded from here in the future.

-A blank project folder will be created.
+In this case a new, blank project folder was created.
 <img src="https://github.com/TillMacher/apscale_gui/blob/master/_data/apscale_start.png" width="50%" height="50%">

 ### The interace
 When loading a project you will be greeted by the APSCALE home window.

 From here a multiude of DNA metabarcoding related tools can be started.

 Check out the Tutorual for a more detailed overview of the respective tools (COMING SOON).
 <img src="https://github.com/TillMacher/apscale_gui/blob/master/_data/apscale_gui.png" width="50%" height="50%">

 ### Running apscale: All-in-One Analysis
 The APSCALE pipeline can easily be started via the All-in-One window.

-Simply select the steps to run and lean back!
+Simply select the steps to run, click on 'Run analyis' and and lean back!
 <img src="https://github.com/TillMacher/apscale_gui/blob/master/_data/apscale_run.png" width="50%" height="50%">

 ## Output